eligrey/voice-search/README.md

 search boxes, all of the default search engines' websites, Facebook, Twitter, reddit, and GitHub.

 If you are using Chrome 9 or higher, you may likely need to launch Chrome with the --enable-speech-input flag.
-To do this on Windows, right click on your Google Chrome icon (shift+right click while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to `"%LocalAppData%\Google\Chrome\Application\chrome.exe" --enable-speech-input`
+To do this on Windows, right click on your Google Chrome icon (shift+right click while Chrome is closed for Windows 7 if you have it pinned to the task bar), and set the target field to the following:

+    %LocalAppData%\Google\Chrome\Application\chrome.exe --enable-speech-input

 Screenshots